autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Situations that can make the system unstable

-- The vehicle is placed in an environment with high magnetic noise, such as buildings or structures with reinforced steel or materials that generate electromagnetic waves
+- The vehicle is placed in an environment with high magnetic noise, such as one containing buildings or structures with reinforced steel or other materials that generate electromagnetic waves.

 #### Functionality